 From there, a judge will decide if they have a claim to the property or a right to be there.
 If the judge decides in favor of the landlord, it is within their right to have the squatter legally removed from the property by the county sheriff.

-Please note that you should be calling the sheriff and not the police.
+Remember that you should be calling the sheriff and not the police for squatter situations.
 The difference is in their jurisdiction, but it’s critical that you call the right law enforcement.
-Local police cannot deal with squatter issues unless there is an actual criminal trespass going on.
+In many states, local police cannot deal with squatter issues unless there is an actual criminal trespass going on.
 The police can remove trespassers right away, but it takes time to remove squatters.
 The sheriff might have the only authority to remove a squatter after the proper steps have been taken.

 - Regularly inspect your property.